Sav-Duke/animora-veterinary/admin/SETTINGS_GUIDE.md

 # Settings Panel Guide

 ## Overview
-The enhanced Settings panel provides comprehensive configuration options for your Animora Veterinary Clinic website.
+The enhanced Settings panel provides comprehensive configuration options for your Animora Farm Health website.
 All settings are stored locally in your browser and can be easily updated.

 ## Features